karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupApiInterface/insertPermissionGroups.md

-PermissionGroupApiInterface::insertPermissionGroups — Inserts the given permissionGroup rows in the database.
+PermissionGroupApiInterface::insertPermissionGroups — Inserts the given permission group rows in the database.